 B’nei Mitzvah Projects

-Our B’nei Mitzvah students always like to try to involve our student body and community in their b’nei mitzvah projects.
+Our B’nei Mitzvah students always like to involve our student body and community in their b’nei mitzvah projects.
 They have spread awareness about various organizations including PAWS, ARK, Knock Knock Give A Sock, JCFS and more.

 Instead of enjoying opulent B'nai Mitzvah bashes, two of our Grade Seven students at CJDS and congregants at Anshe Emet Synagogue raised money to build a playground at Bright Star Church in the south side of Chicago.
 Read more about their remarkable community service experience here!